Trusted WordPress tutorials, when you need them most.

 A popup will appear, warning you that you are about to leave a page with unsaved changes.

-Adding the Warning to Other Forms in WordPress
+Add the Warning Popup to Other Forms in Your WordPress Site

 You can use the same code base to target any forms on your WordPress site.
 Here, we will show you an example of using it to target a contact form.

 In this example, we are using the WPForms plugin to create a contact form.
-The instructions will be the same if you are using a different contact form plugin on your website.
+The instructions will be the same if you use a different contact form plugin on your website.

-Go to the page where you have added your contact form.
-Take the mouse over to the first field in your contact form, right-click, and then select ‘Inspect’ from the browser menu.
+The first thing to do is to go to the page where you have added your contact form.
+Then, you’ll take the mouse over to the first field in your contact form, right-click, and then select ‘Inspect’ from the browser menu.

 Finding form ID